Coloring ideas for Sloth

 Sloths usually have brown or grey fur, often with a greenish tint from algae that grows on them in the wild.
 Try soft browns, warm greys, or even olive green for a fun touch.
 Their eyes can be dark brown or black, and their claws are perfect for coloring with cream, beige, or even silver.
 The forest background is a great chance to explore leafy greens, bark browns, and maybe even a bright blue sky or sunset peeking through the trees.

-On the back of the page, why not try writing some fun facts about the Sloth, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the Sloth, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Sloth?